Need to cross-reference two lists but there’s too many to do manually?

 Our Take on VLookup

 VLookup is a really useful tool.
 Cross referencing multiple sources of information is very useful.
 It is the mainstay of ‘Business Intelligence’.
 Powerful as it is, VLookup should be used with caution.
 The entry of spreadsheet data is often not controlled.
 This means that you may not be cross referencing like sets of data.
 Simple lists of data are not always what they seem.
 In the example above, imagine you had two nephews called Ben.
 One who liked Liverpool and the other who liked Man Utd.
 VLookup would have stopped at the first mention of Ben and said that they both had the same favourite team.
 You would have sent the wrong present to the second Ben.

 Sending someone the wrong calendar isn’t a major disaster.
 But what if it were something more important like a patient’s medical history, or a customer’s purchase history or a car’s service history.
 With these examples we can see how much more important it is to be precise with data.

 If your business needs full and accurate reporting we would recommend that you leave spreadsheets behind and instead invest in a custom Microsoft Access database.
 Microsoft Access is a high-value, low-cost Rapid Development environment.
 Powerful reporting and bespoke business software is the perfect replacement for spreadsheets.
 Task automation saves you and your team time and frustration.
 Your team can concentrate on value-adding tasks rather than learning Excel.

 Find out more about Upgrading from spreadsheets to a Business Software Solution.

-Find out more about how we help clients with their Access Database development.
+Find out more about how we assist clients with their MS Access Support requirements.

 Here are some other blog posts you may find interesting: